migrodri1980/Working-portfolio-/README.md

 [Picture of dashboard graph displayed with input readings from unit](https://raw.githubusercontent.com/migrodri1980/Working-portfolio-/main/RPI%20python%20sensor%20project/dashboardscreenshot.JPG){:target="_blank"}

-This project incorporates the use of Python to analyze input sensor readings from a Rasberry Pi 4 unit and outputs to an online dashboard.
+This project incorporates the use of Python to analyze input sensor readings from a Raspberry Pi 4 unit and outputs to an online dashboard.

 Several key elements are incorporated into this project as follows: